Mature Masculine

 Practice Stillness

-Set aside times where you are not distracting yourself or seeking answers.
+Set aside times where we are not distracting ourselves or seeking answers.
 Let thoughts come and go.
-Feel your body and breath.
-Over time, this quiets surface noise so real clarity shows itself.
+Feel the body and breath.
+Over time, this quiets surface noise so real clarity reveals itself.

 Notice When "Me" Is at the Center

-When you feel sure about something, ask: "What am I protecting here?
+When we feel sure about something, ask: "What am I protecting here?
 Is this about seeing truth, or defending an image of myself?"

 Balance Vision with Reality Checks

-When you feel inspired or certain, check the facts.
+When inspired or certain, check the facts.
 Ask for input from trusted, grounded people.
 Look at consequences.
 This keeps the Dreamer shadow from hijacking clarity.

 Question Familiar Certainties

-When you feel stuck, ask: "Is this fact, or something I learned and never questioned?"
+When stuck, ask: "Is this fact, or something I learned and never questioned?"
 See the situation from a new angle.

 Living with Clarity

-For the mature Visionary King, clarity becomes a way of moving through the world.
-In your inner life, you turn toward your experience with honesty and curiosity.
-In relationships, you listen deeply and speak plainly.
-In leadership, you act from what you see, not pressure or fear.
+For the Mature Visionary King, clarity becomes a way of moving through the world.
+In our inner life, we turn toward experience with honesty and curiosity.
+In relationships, we listen deeply and speak plainly.
+In leadership, we act from what we see, not from pressure or fear.

 True clarity brings both precision and warmth.
 It reveals what is off without attacking.
-It shows where you are lost without condemning you.
-At its highest, clarity lets the Visionary King see the deeper potential in every moment.
+It shows where we are lost without condemning.

 Inquiry